North Carolina Security Deposit Returns and Deductions

 • Court costs

-Most states, such as North Carolina, do not have a legal limit on how much a landlord can charge for damages except that the charges must not exceed the actual costs to the landlord.
+Most states, including North Carolina, do not have a legal limit on how much a landlord can charge for damages except that they must reflect the landlord’s actual expenses.

 If the cost of the damages exceeds the amount of the security deposit, landlords are entitled to seek additional damages from the former tenant.